Draflo/Mediscreen/README.md

 Given informations about the patient like his age and various key words, the app can generates a rapport concerning his health.

+This application is splited into different microservices, the first 2 gather informations and interact with databases.
+Third one is the rapport generation, based on information transmited by the first 2.
+The last one is for the front end.

 # How to launch the App

 First of all you'll have to install the services by running "mvn install" in the 3 back folder and "npm install" for the front folder.